-From Monday 31 January, some of our land registration fees will increase.
+Some of our land registration fees increased on Monday 31 January.
 See Fees review 2021 to 2022 for more information.

 The start-up businesses we support through the Geovation Accelerator Programme are amazing – and you could join them if you have a great idea for improving the property market.